ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * GPU policy: All GPU nodes, communal and contributed, are available to all users.
 When running on another contributors GPU node, run time is limited to 2 hours.
 (2019-09-20)

 * Scheduler: Support for email notification upon job completion, e.g. `qsub -m bea` (2019-11-12)

+* Storage: The QB3-legacy NetApp storage (including `/netapp/home`) was deprecated during 2019 with a deadline on December 2019.
+The server was kept up after this deadline and, unfortunately, the server went down on 2020-02-05 and was declared non-recoverable without further resource/funding (2020-02-05)

+* Storage: Migrate home directories from the NetApp server (`/netapp/home/`) to the new, faster BeeGFS parallel file system (`/wynton/home/`).
+The migration effort ended on 2020-02-05 when the NetApp server failed (2020-02-05)

 See also [News].